-Follow these suggestions if the software becomes unresponsive or responds abnormally:
+If the software is unresponsive or responds abnormally, follow these suggestions:

 Restart the computer.
-Click Start, click the arrow next to the Lock button, and then click Restart.
+Click Start, click the arrow next to the Shut down button, and then click Restart.

 If you cannot restart the computer using this procedure, refer to the next section, "The computer is on but is not responding."